 Can you buy a house even after a foreclosure?

 Purchasing a home after a foreclosure is a bit trickier than a bankruptcy because you’ve shown poor ability to repay on the exact product you’re hoping to purchase again.
 But nothing is impossible; you’ll just have to wait a little bit longer than you would with a straightforward bankruptcy.
 Here’s how it works.

 If you’re seeking a conventional loan, you can expect a seven year wait period from the actual date the foreclosure was filed (it stays on your credit report for the same amount of time).
 FHA loans only require a three-year wait period.
 However, if you can prove that the foreclosure was caused by a situation out of your control, you might be able to shorten the seasoning period for both types of loan.
 Examples of this include a substantial period of unemployment, a major illness, or a divorce.
 To shorten a conventional loan wait time from ten years to three years, you’ll also need at least a 10% down payment or 90% loan to value ratio.

 What if you had both a bankruptcy and a foreclosure?

-You can still get a mortgage even after having both a bankruptcy and a foreclosure, you just need to clarify at which point each seasoning period begins.
+You can still get a mortgage even after having both a bankruptcy and a foreclosure; you just need to clarify at which point each seasoning period begins.
 This can be a little tricky since some of the factors in both cases overlap with one another.
 Really, different lenders can view things in different ways, but generally speaking, the seasoning date should begin when you are no longer responsible for the debt.
-So if your foreclosure was discharged with a Chapter 7 bankruptcy and you’re looking for an FHA loan, your seasoning period would last for two years following the discharge of the bankruptcy, not from the date of the foreclosure.
+So if your foreclosure was discharged with a Chapter 7 bankruptcy, your seasoning period would last for two years following the discharge of the bankruptcy, not from the date of the foreclosure.
 It’s always best to review your personal credit report with your lender to ensure you’re interpreting it correctly.